subhro101/A-shared-Protected-Circular-Queue-and-Communication-between-threads/ReadMe.txt

 File Name :- Proj3.c
 *******************************************************************************************************/

-This project was compiled and executed on using CIRCE (USF research computing system To compile the file use following command -
+This project was compiled and executed on using MobaxTerm connected to CIRCE (USF research computing system )
+You can use any GNU compiler to compile and test this project To compile the file use following command -
 $ gcc Proj3.c -o proj -lpthread -lrt